How to Effectively Track Your Marketing Expenses

 Planned expense buckets

 No one likes unplanned marketing expenses, but they happen all the time.
 We normally become aware of these expenses when we receive our finance report.
-What’s unpleasant about these costs is that they are:
+What’s unpleasant about these costs is that they are often already charged and accounted for the first time you see them.

 It makes a lot of sense to try to understand your surprise-expense run rate if you can.
 If you don’t know what it is, look at some historical data and try to find expenses like this: accounting reclassifications (for example, an expense is moved into your budget from another department); corporate allocation you didn’t know about; someone did something bad with the corporate credit card, and you have to eat the cost.